clarkx800-rgb/Defect-Tracer-Beta-Track/README.md

   * Contains 100% of the CSS styling, animations, flexbox layouts, and responsive design rules.

 ### 🗄️ The Data & Configuration (The Memory)
-* **`db_expo.js`, `db_millennium.js`, `db_evergreen.js`**
-  * The static dictionaries.
-Defines the track station (TS) ranges, line colors, and the specific defect types that appear in the dropdown menus.
 * **`themes.js`**
   * Holds the HEX color codes for the UI themes (Tactical, Windows 11, Field Trainer, macOS Dark) and font size variables.
 * **`template_config.js`**
-  * The routing dictionary that tells the app exactly where to fetch pre-built track layouts (e.g., LIM WALKS, SWITCH INSPECTIONS) from the server.
+  * The routing dictionary that tells the app exactly where to fetch pre-built track layouts.
 * **`instructions.js`**
   * Contains the raw HTML text injected into the Help/Reference Manual overlay.